steno1/portfolioReact2/README.md

 Portfolio Website Documentation
-This documentation provides step-by-step instructions for setting up and deploying your web developer portfolio site, detailing the steps you followed to create your portfolio site using React and various libraries and components.
+This documentation provides step-by-step instructions for setting up and deploying your web developer portfolio site, detailing the steps you followed to create your portfolio site using React and various libraries and components..

 Getting Started
 1. Create React App